L1A Visa Overview

 Manage the company, or a department, subdivision, or function (such as marketing or HR) of the company directly

 Directly supervise other managerial, professional, and/or supervisory employees, OR supervise a very large number of lower level staff.

-NOTE: This condition is not a requirement.
-Employees without supervisory duties may still qualify.
+NOTE: This condition is not necessarily a requirement.
+Employees without supervisory duties may in some circumstances still qualify.

 If they supervise other employees, they must have the authority to hire, fire, promote, grant leave, and so on to those employees

 If they do not supervise other employees, they must operate at a 'senior level' within the company as a whole, or within the team which oversees their department, subdivision, or function